- 15 November 2018

 4. What solutions can be provided in terms of technological innovation and education?

-Organisations and individuals interested in submitting evidence to the inquiry should download the Call for Evidence from the APPG webpage.
+Organisations and individuals interested in submitting evidence to the inquiry should download the Call for Evidence from the APPG inquiry webpage.

 Launching the inquiry, Chris Elmore MP, Chair of the APPG, said: “I’d highly encourage everyone who has an experience of social media and the impact it can have upon young people’s mental health to submit evidence to the APPG’s inquiry.
 It’s essential that we hear from all stakeholders involved in this issue including social media companies, charities, NGOs, government departments, technology developers, parents and, above all, young people themselves.